The Best Macro Tracker Apps to Hit Your Wellness Goals

-- No matter what you’re measuring, no matter what your goals, your macronutrients— calories, fat, carbohydrates, and protein—come into play.
+- No matter your diet goals, your macronutrients—fat, carbohydrates and protein—come into play.

-Read on to find out how some of the top food tracker apps compare to each other, and which one will help you reach your goals.
+Read on to find out how some of the best macro tracker apps compare to each other and how they can help you reach your goals.

 MFP is available on desktop and any mobile device you have, and you can seamlessly sync between devices and maintain your data if you’re using more than one.
 It also boasts pages and pages of integrations that you can sync up to your wearable or health and activity app of choice.
 If there’s an app or device it doesn’t work with, I wasn’t able to find it.

 You can fully get by on the free version.
-The premium version is ad-free and offers exclusive meal plans, recipes, and other premium content.
+You can upgrade to the premium version by paying a monthly subscription fee.
+The premium version is ad-free and offers exclusive meal plans, recipes and other premium content.

-One Premium feature that I appreciated is the ability to change your goals on exercise days.
-That goes well with the Bulletproof lifestyle because it’s a cyclical ketogenic diet, where I’ll increase carbs when I do my intense HIIT or hard lifting days.
+One premium feature that I appreciated is the ability to change your goals on exercise days.
+That goes well with carb cycling on keto, where I’ll increase my grams of carbs when I do my intense HIIT or hard lifting days.
 Personally, I don’t want to have to look past angry red numbers on those days.
-I like to know that I’m succeeding at my goals on those days, too, and you can set it up this way with My Fitness Pal Premium.
+I like to know that I’m succeeding at my goals on carb cycling days, too, and you can set it up this way with My Fitness Pal Premium.

-- The default settings align with a calories in, calories out model for weight loss.
-If you’re eating more fat, like you would on Bulletproof, keto, or paleo, your fat totals will turn an angry, scolding red before you get through lunch.
-Simple answer to that: change your parameters before you even get started.
+- The default settings align with a calories in, calories out model for weight management.
+If you’re eating more fat, like you would on a keto or paleo diet, your fat totals will turn an angry, scolding red before you get through lunch.
+Simple answer to that: Change your calorie counter parameters before you even get started.

 - If you do better with an element of accountability, MFP easily finds your Facebook friends who are also using the app and you can support each other.

-- An across-the-board complaint about MFP is that it doesn’t calculate net carbs for you, and if you’re paying attention to your sugar alcohols, you have to add them manually.
-It does calculate your fiber and it’s simple enough to subtract that out.
+- Unless you’re paying for the premium version, MFP doesn’t calculate net carbs for you.
+The free version does calculate your fiber and sugar alcohols, and it’s simple enough to subtract them out from your food diary.
 Only you can decide whether or not you’ll get annoyed by having to do the math in your head every day.

 The free version of Carb Manager is a full-service nutrient tracker that will get the job done if you want your functionality to fall somewhere between basic and advanced.
 It gives you an extensive set of calculations in an easy-to-use interface.

-On initial setup, it asks you a few questions to come up with your macronutrient targets — fat, protein, and calories.
+On initial setup, it asks you a few questions to come up with your daily macro targets.
 You have the choice whether to track total carbs, net carbs (total carbs minus fiber and sugar alcohols) or diabetes carbs (total carbs minus fiber and half the sugar alcohols).
 It gives you your fiber count, although there’s no target there because fiber is a freebie.
 All in all, setup took less than five minutes.